Research: Scientific research

-A common misconception is that a hypothesis will be proven (see, rather, null hypothesis).
-Generally, a hypothesis is used to make predictions that can be tested by observing the outcome of an experiment.
-If the outcome is inconsistent with the hypothesis, then the hypothesis is rejected (see falsifiability).
-However, if the outcome is consistent with the hypothesis, the experiment is said to support the hypothesis.
-This careful language is used because researchers recognize that alternative hypotheses may also be consistent with the observations.
-In this sense, a hypothesis can never be proven, but rather only supported by surviving rounds of scientific testing and, eventually, becoming widely thought of as true.

-A useful hypothesis allows prediction and within the accuracy of observation of the time, the prediction will be verified.
-As the accuracy of observation improves with time, the hypothesis may no longer provide an accurate prediction.
-In this case, a new hypothesis will arise to challenge the old, and to the extent that the new hypothesis makes more accurate predictions than the old, the new will supplant it.
-Researchers can also use a null hypothesis, which states no relationship or difference between the independent or dependent variables.

 Research in the humanities

 Research in the humanities involves different methods such as for example hermeneutics and semiotics.
 Humanities scholars usually do not search for the ultimate correct answer to a question, but instead, explore the issues and details that surround it.
 Context is always important, and context can be social, historical, political, cultural, or ethnic.
 An example of research in the humanities is historical research, which is embodied in historical method.
 Historians use primary sources and other evidence to systematically investigate a topic, and then to write histories in the form of accounts of the past.
 Other studies aim to merely examine the occurrence of behaviours in societies and communities, without particularly looking for reasons or motivations to explain these.
 These studies may be qualitative or quantitative, and can use a variety of approaches, such as queer theory or feminist theory.